 The Medly Dashboard provides clinicians with a holistic picture of their patients' clinical status and recent symptoms consistent with acute exacerbations, by compiling patient readings and alert history, recent lab results, and current medication list.
 Importantly, this data is contextualized thanks to the Medly algorithm, to truly support clinical decision-making.
-Understanding that clinicians often need to respond to patients rapidly and on-the-go, the Medly Dashboard offers clinicians the ability to receive all or only the most critical patient alerts and relevant data via secure email.
-Thus clinicians have the comfort of knowing they are offering the best care possible, wherever they are.
+Understanding that clinicians often need to respond to patients rapidly and on-the-go, the Medly Dashboard offers clinicians the ability to receive these alerts and relevant data via secure email.
+Thus, clinicians have the comfort of knowing they are offering the best care possible, wherever they are.